 Pay As You Earn Repayment Plan (PAYE)

 As with the REPAYE Plan, 10% of discretionary income goes toward repayment for a period of 20 to 25 years.
-In order to qualify for this PAYE, however, required payments must be less than those of a 10-year Standard Repayment Plan.
+To qualify for this PAYE, however, required payments must be less than those of a 10-year Standard Repayment Plan.

 Income-Based Repayment Plan (IBR)